chrysn/aiocoap/doc/installation.rst

 Then, copy the newly created file ``dist/aiocoap-${VERSION}-py3-none-any.whl`` to a file server on the public web.
 Note that the server may need some CORS_ setup to allow loading of the file from foreign web sites.
-For that reason, running the ``http.server`` module as a web server on localhost creates an insufficient server.
+For that reason, running the ``http.server`` module as a web server on localhost creates an insufficient server (unless pyodide is also served from the same host).

 .. _CORS: https://en.wikipedia.org/wiki/Cross-origin_resource_sharing